Please Wait a Moment

 Purpose

-The Accredited Land Consultant (ALC) Designation Committee of the REALTORS® Land Institute creates and oversees policy relating to the ALC requirements, application process, and approval of candidates.
+The Accredited Land Consultant (ALC) Designation Committee of the REALTORS® Land Institute implements policy relating to the ALC requirements, application process, and approval of candidates.
 The Committee reviews and processes ALC applications in accordance with guidelines.

 Responsibilities & Functions

-Continually take a critical look at the requirements in order to uphold the strength and value of the Accredited Land Consultant (ALC) designation.
+Continually take a critical look at the designation requirements and submit recommendations to the Governance Committee and Board of Directors in order to uphold the strength and value of the Accredited Land Consultant (ALC) designation.

 Oversee the ALC Application Process

-• Give unbiased consideration to ALC applications submitted
+• Give unbiased consideration to all ALC applications submitted

 Review ALC Requirements

-• Continue to compare ALC requirements with market trends
+• Continually compare ALC requirements with market trends and exploring similar designation programs

 Budget & Finance Committee